The Low FODMAP Diet for IBS, SIBO, and Chronic Digestive Symptoms

 A functional-medicine approach to reducing bloating, gas, abdominal pain, and bowel irregularity

-If these symptoms sound familiar, you’re not alone—and they’re often not “just stress” or something you have to live with.
+If these digestive symptoms sound familiar, you are not alone—and they are rarely “just stress” or something you simply have to tolerate.

-FODMAP is an acronym for specific types of carbohydrates that are poorly absorbed in the small intestine:
+FODMAP is an acronym that describes specific types of carbohydrates that are poorly absorbed in the small intestine:

 Fermentable